Table of Contents

 Now that we've talked about the "how", let's look at the "why".
 Why is image recognition useful for your business?
 What are some use cases, and what is the future of this form of artificial intelligence as image recognition?

-The most obvious application of image recognition can be seen from the example of Google Photos or Facebook.
+The most obvious AI image recognition examples are Google Photos or Facebook.
 These powerful engines are capable of analyzing just a couple of photos to recognize a person (or even a pet).
 Facebook offers you people you might know based on this feature.
 However, there are some curious e-commerce uses for this technology.
 For example, with the AI image recognition algorithm developed by the online retailer Boohoo, you can snap a photo of an object you like and then find a similar object on their site.
 This relieves the customers of the pain of looking through the myriads of options to find the thing that they want.

 Get Notified ⤵